 - Apply social and environmental justice framework when asking and addressing research questions impacting the public’s health.

-- Critically evaluate normative dominant theories of the distribution and determinants of health and implications for epidemiologic knowledge production.
+- Critically evaluate epidemiologic theories of disease distribution and epidemiologic frameworks of causation.

 - Apply theories across multiple disciplines to frame and interpret epidemiologic research with attention to relevant policy and practice implications.

 - Critically appraise the scientific literature to identify strengths and limitations of existing methodological approaches in the field of epidemiology.